The Science of Medicinal Cannabis: Implications for Mental Health PractitionersFriday, November 15, 2019

 We have assembled four clinicians from New England to explain to us the current state of the science and practice regarding medical cannabis

-- David Syrak, M.D., the medical director of Sanctuary ATC, the medical cannabis dispensary in Plymouth, NH.
+- David Syrek, M.D., the medical director of Sanctuary ATC, the medical cannabis dispensary in Plymouth, NH.

-- Lisa C. Withrow, APRN, NP-C, ACHPN co-founder of the Palliativity Medical Group in Bedford, NH who has extensive experience determining if her patients should be certified to use Medical Cannabis.
+- Lisa C. Withrow, APRN, NP-C, ACHPN co founder of the Palliativity Medical Group in Bedford, NH who has extensive experience determining if her patients should be certified to use Medical Cannabis.
 She also serves on the New Hampshire Therapeutic Cannabis Medical Oversight Board.

 - Vicki Anderson, Psy.D.
 Private Practice in Newbury NH and graduate of the University of Vermont Professional Certificate in Cannabis Science and Medicine